Our Story

 2023 Our first design collaboration

-We teamed up with jewellery designer Annoushka Ducas to design Sycamore.
-A revolving seat and a scaled-up version of one of Annoushka’s stunning golden charms.
+We teamed up with internationally renowned jewellery designer Annoushka Ducas to design Sycamore.
+It consistes of a revolving seat and a scaled-up version of one of Annoushka’s stunning golden charms.

 2024 Immense gratitude